opensearch-project/documentation-website/_dashboards/visualize/maps.md

 ## Using tooltips to visualize additional data

-Document layers show geopoint and geoshape field types as locations on the map.
+Document layers show geopoint and geoshape document fields as locations on the map.
 To add more information to the locations, you can use tooltips.
-For example, you may want to to show flight delay, destination weather, and destination country information in the **Flight destination** layer, perform the following steps to configure tooltips to show additional data:
+For example, you may want to to show flight delay, destination weather, and destination country information in the **Flight destination** layer.
+Perform the following steps to configure tooltips to show additional data:

 1. In the **Layers** panel, select **Flight destination**.
 1. Select **Tooltips**.